THE COMMON TAPEWORM (Dipylidium caninum)

 There is another type of tapeworm that may be confused with Dipylidium caninum and that is the Taenia genus of tapeworms.
 This is a different type of tapeworm with a different appearing segment and a different mechanism of infection.

-Because the eggs are passed by the pet in packets (segments), they often do not show up on the fecal exam; the packet must break open for the eggs to be seen.
-Consider that the pet has tapeworms if segments are seen under its tail, around its anus, or on its feces.
+Because the eggs are passed by the pet in packets (segments), they often do not show up on the fecal exam; the packet must break open for the eggs to be seen under the microscope.
+This means that it is easy to miss a tapeworm infection if only a microscopic fecal exam is done.
+In most cases, it is the presence of visible segments on the pet or its stool that confirms diagnosis.
 Segments can be passed in small groups connected to each other leading the owner to describe a worm that sounds larger than a grain of rice.
 Tapeworm segments are also quite flat.

 Some people will mistake maggots in the stool for tapeworms.
 Maggots are not seen in freshly passed stool and are not flat.